polprog/my8051/readme.md

 You need SDCC assembler for 8051 (sdas8051) to assemble the test listings.
 You can also assemble them by hand.

 Copying
 =======
-Except otherwise stated, the files are
+Unless otherwise stated, the files are

 Copyright 2022 polprog